nacho692/pa-dlna-chromecast/docs/source/usage.rst

 below), ``pa-dlna`` sends an URL to the device so that the device may fetch the corresponding audio stream by issuing an HTTP GET for this URL.

+UPnP discovery is triggered by NICs [#]_ state changes, that is, whenever a configured NIC or the NIC of a configured IP address becomes up.
+Some examples of events triggering UPnP discovery on an IP address after ``pa-dlna`` or ``upnp-cmd`` [#]_ has been started:

+  - A wifi controller connects to a hotspot and acquires a new IP address through DHCP, possibly a different address from the previous one.
+  - A static IP address has been configured on an ethernet card connected to an ethernet switch and the switch is turned on.

 See the :ref:`pa-dlna` man page.

 Source-sink association